15 Tax Tips and Tax Deadlines To Know for Last-Minute Filing

 5. Import Your Data

 You can import your data into most tax software programs, saving you time and reducing errors.
 If your employer or financial institution makes this option available, you enter some basic information and the program retrieves the details of your W-2 or 1099 form.
-If you use the same tax software you used last year, you might also be able to import some of your personal data.
+Depending on the software you use, other options might include taking a picture of your W2 with your phone and uploading it, uploading a PDF of last year’s return or letting software you used last year populate this year’s forms with last year’s information.

 6. Reference Last Year’s Return

 If you’re not using the same software program you used last year or are filling by paper, Barsade recommends using the last return you filed as a benchmark for this year’s return.
 If your tax situation hasn’t changed much, you should have a good idea of what your income will be, the deductions you can claim and which forms you need to file.

 7. Consider Making an IRA Contribution